 - To be a commercial pilot, it is necessary that the aspirants are mentally alert and emotional stable in tough times.

-- Must be in good physical condition and have good eyesight.
+- Must be in the good physical condition and have good eyesight.

 - Apart from a physical condition, a person wishing to take this course must be calm, confident, technically sound, and vigilant during crisis and emergency situations.